uw-biomedical-ml/segmentations/README.md

 - Copy images that you want to be segmented into images/
 - Run setup/loaddata.php
 - Delete or change permissions on setup directory.
+- Set permissions on admin/

+## Usage

+- Direct users to index.php
+- See completed segmentations at admin/index.php
+- Review to accept or reject segmentations at admin/reviewresult.php
+- If needed clear out database by running setup/cleardata.php